simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 : Optional SQL queries executed after the authentication queries are executed.
 The resulting rows returned represent SAML attributes to be returned.
 If no rows are returned, this is not an error condition - it just doesn't add any extra SAML attributes to be returned.

 - Authentication queries.
 If this returns zero rows, authentication fails.
 If it returns more than one row, authentication is deemed to succeed. the parameters `:username` and `:password` are available and should be evaluated by the query for authentication purposes.
 Each column returned becomes an attribute.The rows returned represent attributes to be returned.
 - Zero or more Attribute queries.
 All columns returned become attributes.
-Duplicates are supressed.
+Duplicates are suppressed.
 Arrays with multiple values come from multiple rows being returned.The rows returned represent attributes to be returned.

 As a worked example, consider the following example table useful for authentication: